 Some businesses have found success in working with specific companies that specialize in helping find (and train) diverse talent, such as Canvas, Career Karma, Joonko, Mogul, and Speak_.
 These organizations are helpful in finding candidates from multicultural, professional affinity groups, women’s connectivity networks, and vocation-centric communities (such as technical colleges, alternative high schools, and underrepresented coding-community affinity groups) that celebrate a wide variety of social and economic backgrounds.

 Other effective avenues to diverse talent include supporting DEI nonprofits, organizations, and coding academies focused on building digital literacy and tech aptitude.
-This approach is particularly important given that women make up 19 percent of computer science undergraduates and Blacks just 9 percent.
+This approach is particularly important given that women make up 19 percent of computer science undergraduates and Blacks just 9 percent.9 Gainsight has set up a program called CS YOU, which offers internships in software-as-a-service (SaaS) customer-success management to underrepresented groups—including people of color, LGBTQ+, stay-at-home parents, military veterans, and disabled individuals.
+After training them, the company helps place them in tech companies.10

 Another approach that has borne fruit is to identify and reach out to diverse tech talent earlier in their careers or school lives.
 Some examples include sponsoring science, technology, engineering, and math (STEM) scholarships for diverse talent and creating programs, such as sponsored hackathons, to provide underrepresented talent with an opportunity to learn more about technology professions.
-IBM is partnering with 13 historically black colleges and universities (HBCUs) to build a new Quantum Center that gives students access to IBM quantum computers, as well as educational support and research opportunities.
+IBM is partnering with 13 historically black colleges and universities (HBCUs) to build a new Quantum Center that gives students access to IBM quantum computers, as well as educational support and research opportunities.11 Similarly, tech giants such as Netflix are partnering with HBCUs to offer coding boot camps for students.12

 One convenience retail and food company works with affinity groups for people of color to reach out to first- and second-year university students.
 The company builds relationships early through campus clubs, mentoring circles, and monthly events.